EvanJeon-hub/EvanJeon-hub/README.md

 </div>

  ## 👀 About Me
  #### :raising_hand: Hello, My name is EVAN-SOOBIN JEON!
-I am a Freshman Student at the University of California, Irvine
+I'm a Freshman at the University of California, Irvine
- #### :fire: I'm currently pursuing my academic interest in Software Engineering on Fullstack Development
+ #### :fire: I'm currently pursuing my academic interest in Software Engineering on Full-stack Development
  #### :mortar_board: Bachelor of Science - Computer Software Engineering, University of California, Irvine(UCI)

  ## 🧱 Tech Stack